nova93/owlbear-coordinates-notes/TASKS.md

 - Add testing library (vitest + playwright if e2e is needed)
 - Add DrizzleORM, because :puke:
 - CSS styles for all markdown things under #formatted
+- Don't create notes on click
+- Try to use pointer builder to show (local items so only the current user can see them) which grid locations have a note attached
+- Use the tool toolbar for visibility toggle
+- Write a how-to use the extension

 ## Ideas